|| FAMILY HISTORY: SITE MAP, LINKS || BLILEY NETWORK: SITE MAP , SEARCH || Welcome...

 Thank you for stopping by to visit my site.
 It is very modest at this hour, but will be growing even larger as I discover more information on the people that preceded me and helped make me what I am today.

-This site is and ongoing project and will be updated on a periodic basis (quarterly, if possible).
+This site is and ongoing project and will be updated on a periodic basis.
 The site is centered on my ancestors of the Frank Dawson Bliley family of Erie, Pennsylvania.
-There are other Bliley families in Erie County Pennsylvania with of whom many are the descendants of Sebastian Bleile (1793-1872), the brother of my Great-great-grandfather Andreas Bleile (1785-1835).
+There are other Bliley families in Erie County Pennsylvania, many of whom are the descendants of Sebastian Bleile (1793-1872), the brother of my Great-great-grandfather Andreas Bleile (1785-1835).

 This site is really the work of more than one person.
 Some of them are my ancestors, and living relatives, others are people that I have met though this site and generously contributed their time and research.